cph-cachet/carp.sensing-flutter/packages/carp_esense_package/README.md

 This library contains a sampling package for the [`carp_mobile_sensing`](https://pub.dartlang.org/packages/carp_mobile_sensing) framework to work with the [eSense](https://www.esense.io) earable computing platform.
-This packages supports sampling of the following [`Measure`](https://pub.dev/documentation/carp_core/latest/carp_core/Measure-class.html) types:
+This packages supports sampling of the following [`Measure`](https://pub.dev/documentation/carp_core/latest/carp_core/Measure-class.html) types (not that the package defines its own namespace of `dk.cachet.carp.esense`):

-* `esense.button` : eSense button pressed / released events
+* `dk.cachet.carp.esense.button` : eSense button pressed / released events
-* `esense.sensor` : eSense sensor (accelerometer & gyroscope) events.
+* `dk.cachet.carp.esense.sensor` : eSense sensor (accelerometer & gyroscope) events.

 See the user documentation on the [eSense device](https://www.esense.io/share/eSense-User-Documentation.pdf) for how to use the device.
 See the [`esense_flutter`](https://pub.dev/packages/esense_flutter) Flutter plugin and its [API](https://pub.dev/documentation/esense_flutter/latest/) documentation to understand how sensor data is generated and their data formats.